Here's what to know about the Boeing 737 Max 9, the jet that suffered an inflight blowout

 Because of that, Alaska Airlines had decided that that particular jet shouldn't fly long routes over water.

 "They even flagged the plane for additional maintenance.
-Yhat maintenance never had a chance to be done because of the fateful flight on Friday," he noted.
+What maintenance never had a chance to be done because of the fateful flight on Friday," he noted.

 For how long will the Boeing 737 Max 9s be grounded?